-Some of the common use cases for data model extension are adding industry-specific master data attributes, adding enhanced data fields that already exist in the master data repository tables (extended SAP ERP tables), adding process-specific attributes, adding fields that need to exist only in SAP MDG staging tables and not in SAP ERP tables (flex option), among others.
+Some of the common use cases for data model extension are adding industry-specific master data attributes, adding enhanced data fields that already exist in the master data repository tables (extended SAP S/4HANA and SAP ERP tables), adding process-specific attributes, adding fields that need to exist only in SAP MDG staging tables and not in SAP ERP tables (flex option), among others.

 These requirements can be achieved by adding additional entities or extending the standard entities with new attributes.
 These new entities can be mapped to the reuse area or be flex entities.
 The relationships between the new entities and the existing entities need to be maintained to validate the data.
 The most common use cases for a data model extension include the following:

 - Adding existing standard fields (reuse option): This involves the requirement to extend the standard SAP MDG data model with standard fields that aren’t part of the SAP MDG data model.
 Examples of such fields include those that come with industry-specific solution add-ons, fields related to standard database tables that aren’t in the SAP MDG standard scope, and so on.
 Based on the number of fields and the type of fields (check tables, text fields, etc.), these fields could be added as attributes to the standard entities or custom entities in the standard data model.

 - Adding custom fields (reuse option): This involves the requirement to extend the standard SAP MDG data model with custom/enhanced fields that were added to the standard SAP ERP tables or custom tables that are linked to the standard tables.
 Based on the number of fields and the type of fields (check tables, text fields, etc.), these fields could be added as attributes to the standard entities or custom entities in the standard data model.